-- 204.1 A National Ski Association shall not support or recognise within its structure, nor shall it issue a licence to participate in FIS or national races to any competitor who: - 204.1.1 has conducted himself in an improper or unsportsmanlike manner or has not respected the FIS medical code or anti-doping rules, - 204.1.2 accepts or has accepted, directly or indirectly, any money-payments for the participation at competitions,
+- 204.1 A National Ski Association shall not support or recognise within its structure, nor shall it issue a licence to participate in FIS or national races to competitors who: - 204.1.1 have conducted themselves in an improper or unsportsmanlike manner or has not respected the FIS medical code or anti-doping rules, - 204.1.2 accept or have accepted, directly or indirectly, any money-payments for the participation at competitions,

-- 204.1.3 accepts or has accepted a prize of a higher value than fixed by article 219, - 204.1.4 permits or has permitted his name, title or individual picture to be used for advertising, except when the National Ski Association concerned, or its pool for this purpose, is party to the contract for sponsorship, equipment or advertisements. - 204.1.5 knowingly competes or has competed against any skier not eligible according to the FIS Rules, except if: - 204.1.5.1 the competition is approved by the FIS Council, is directly controlled by the FIS or by a National Ski Association, and the competition is announced "open", - 204.1.6 has not signed the Athletes Declaration, - is under suspension. - 204.2 With the issuance of a licence to participate in FIS competitions and entry the National Ski Association confirms, that valid and sufficient accident insurance for training and competition is in place for the competitor and assumes full responsibility.
+- 204.1.3 accept or have accepted a prize of a higher value than fixed by article 219, - 204.1.4 permit or have permitted their names, titles or individual pictures to be used for advertising, except when the National Ski Association concerned, or its pool for this purpose, is party to the contract for sponsorship, equipment or advertisements. - 204.1.5 knowingly compete or have competed against any skier not eligible according to the FIS Rules, except if: - 204.1.5.1 the competition is approved by the FIS Council, is directly controlled by the FIS or by a National Ski Association, and the competition is announced "open", - 204.1.6 have not signed the Athletes Declaration, - 204.1.7 are under suspension. - 204.2 With the issuance of a licence to participate in FIS competitions and entry the National Ski Association confirms, that valid and sufficient accident insurance for training and competition is in place for the competitors and assumes full responsibility.